 To be fair, this definition is just as relevant today, as it was 20 years ago.
 User experience design is a process of establishing what users need and how to address those needs.
 There’s a variety of factors to be considered – user profile, working environment and interactions within, intuitive reactions, emotions, type of industry, the goal of product/service, etc. When as many variables as possible are designated, designers responsible for UX create a prototype – often in a few different versions.

 The next step is validation.
 Through detailed testing, the creators decide whether business requirements and customers’ expectations were met.
 If not, the product has to be re-designed accordingly and re-tested again.

-As you can see, UX designer is a quite complex position – at the same time they are designers, marketers, project managers, psychologists, researches… The list of UX-related duties is quite long, including competition and customer analysis, product strategy planning, journey mapping, wireframing, prototyping, usability and A/B testing, cooperating with UI designers, developers and copywriters, and much more.
+As you can see, designer responsible for UX is a quite complex position – at the same time they are designers, marketers, project managers, psychologists, researches… The list of UX-related duties is quite long, including competition and customer analysis, product strategy planning, journey mapping, wireframing, prototyping, usability and A/B testing, cooperating with UI designers, developers and copywriters, and much more.

 All this in order to create a positive experience for end-users, because their feelings towards, let’s say, application, can be transferred to the brand itself.

-Utility, ease of use, performance, efficiency – UX designers must bear in mind multiple aspects when creating a user-friendly solution.
+Utility, ease of use, performance, efficiency – designers who take care of UX must bear in mind multiple aspects when creating a user-friendly solution.
 That means the navigation has to be, foremost, intuitive.

 See also: Increasing application accessibility